INDER6265KUMAR/INDER6265KUMAR/README.md

 - 👋 Hi, I’m @INDER6265KUMAR
-- 👀 I’m interested in built NEW UI SYSTEM & crack out loop holes in advance system
+- 👀 I’m interested in built NEW UI SYSTEM & crack  loop holes in advance system
 - 🌱 I’m currently learning programming languages
-- 💞️ I’m looking to collaborate on gaint tech geek comapanies
+- 💞️ I’m looking to collaborate to gaint tech geek comapanies
 - 📫 How to reach me at inder6265@gmail.com

 <!---